kdattDotNetCore/Test/Readme.md

 # Demo

-This is a test project in Git!
+This is a test project in Git!!!

+## Sub demo

+This is substitute demo